ygemici/osz/loader/README.md

 3.2. *EFI ROM*: use __bootboot.rom__ which is a standard **_PCI Option ROM image_**.

 3.3. *BIOS disk*: copy __bootboot.bin__ to **_FS0:\BOOTBOOT\LOADER_**.
 You can place it inside your INITRD partition
         or outside of partition area as well.
-Install __boot.bin__ in the master boot record, saving bootboot.bin's first logical sector's number in a dword at 0x1B0.
+Install __boot.bin__ in the master boot record (or in volume boot record if you have a boot manager), saving bootboot.bin's first logical sector's number in a dword at 0x1B0.

 3.4. *BIOS ROM*: install __bootboot.bin__ in a **_BIOS Expansion ROM_**.